 Hopefully, we’ve helped you get your creative juices flowing with the 10 video content ideas, and you’re ready to plan your next social video marketing campaign.
 But before you pick up your phone or camera and start filming, you should first be aware of some social video best practices.
 These tips will help you make the best out of your social video campaign so that you can enjoy the best results and boost your business.

 Ready?
 Let’s take a look at the five best practices when tackling social video:

 As with any marketing campaign strategy, you need a set of goals to aspire to.
 The same goes for social video marketing!
-Setting goals in stone will give you Gather your social media and marketing team to discuss what the goals are for the next social video campaign so that everyone is on the same page on what to strive for.
+Gather your social media and marketing team to discuss what the goals are for the next social video campaign so that everyone is on the same page on what to strive for.